 2013, 8/10

-The atmospheric ‘Nuclear Seasons’ is the highlight of the disc; its hazy beginning opens out into an insistent beat and rumbling bass that give the piece an industrial feel.
+The atmospheric ‘Nuclear Seasons’ is the disc’s highlight.
+Its hazy beginning opens into an insistent beat and rumbling bass that give the piece an industrial feel.
 My other favourite piece is ‘What I Like’, which turns from a deceptively industrial beginning into a breezy pop song.
 Elsewhere, XCX’s terse pop works well on songs like ‘Stay Away’ and ‘You’re The One’.

 True Romance is a surprisingly accomplished record from a 20-year-old, striding an impressive tension between pop hooks and simmering backdrops.